Hiyashi Chuka is the perfect meal on a hot day!

 Ingredients

-- 1/2 cup chopped green onions optional garnish
+- 1/2 cup scallions, chopped optional garnish

-- 1 tablespoon toasted sesame optional garnish
+- 1 tablespoon toasted sesame seeds optional garnish

 - 1/4 cup tsuyu tennen bonito soup base for noodles*